Dance Map Directory

 Berkeley, CA, United States

-Friday, June 28–Tuesday, July 2, 2019, 10AM–midnight.
-Five-day intensives with Sara Shelton Mann, Andrew Suseno, Rosemary Hannon, and Vitali Kononov; classes for all levels, Underscore, DanceAbility classes with India Harville; labs, open and structured jams, family jams, live music, performances, discussions, and much more.
+Five-day intensives with teachers TBA, classes for all levels, open and structured jams, Underscore, labs, family jams, live music, performances, discussions, and much more.

-A curated collection of dance and improvisation books, DVDs, and card decks is available on our website.
-Click here for the full catalog.
+A curated collection of dance and improvisation books and DVDs is available through Contact Editions.
+See the full catalog right here on CQ's website.

 Videoda Contact Improvisation Archive